 Will I be able to purchase race merchandise on Race Day?

 Yes!
-Runners may purchase official race merchandise on Race Day at the Merchandise Booth located on 5th street in the Finishers Plaza.
+Runners may purchase official race merchandise on Race Day at the Merchandise Booth in the Finishers Plaza.
 Click here for official Memorial Marathon merchandise.

 Is there swag?

 Runners in all races receive a participant T-shirt and a beautiful, hand-cast bronze finisher’s medal.
 Marathon and Half Marathon finishers receive finisher shirts.
 All adult participants receive a link to their Virtual Goody Bag, full of offers and coupons.
 Kids Marathon participants receive a Goody Bag.
 All participants receive our Oklahoma hospitality, food and drinks along the course and at the finish line.
 Vendors at the Health & Fitness Expo often hand out free samples.

 Can I have or buy an extra T-shirt?

 We can only provide one T-shirt per registered participant.
 There is a variety of Official Memorial Marathon merchandise available for sale at the Expo, in the merchandise tent on Race Day and online.